Belize Food Guide

 Bread Pudding

-Caribbean-style bread pudding - stale bread soaked in mixture of evaporated milk, condensed milk, eggs, vanilla, cinnamon, nutmeg, raisins.
-Baked until custard-like.
-Rum-spiked version popular.
-Served warm with rum sauce or caramel.
-Comfort dessert.
-British colonial influence adapted.
-Resourceful use of day-old bread.
+Caribbean bread pudding made from stale bread soaked in evaporated and condensed milk with eggs, vanilla, cinnamon, nutmeg, and raisins, then baked until custardy.
+The rum-spiked version is the one people reach for, served warm with rum sauce or caramel.
+It's a British colonial dessert reworked locally, and a clever way to use up day-old bread.

 Coconut Tarts